 After attending Central Newcastle High School from 1967-1980 I studied Medicine at St Bartholomew’s Hospital Medical School, University of London.
 I graduated in 1985 and remained in London to complete my hospital and General Practice training.
 I eventually saw the light and returned to Newcastle in 1990.
 I joined Chainbridge Medical Partnership as a partner in April 1991 and have remained there ever since.
 I am now Senior Partner at this busy general practice in Blaydon.

-I am delighted to be involved in the new School Governing Board and I am proud to be part of the formation of what will be a wonderful school that is set to ensure the future of girls’ education in the North East of England.
+I am delighted to be a member of the NHSG School Governing Board and I am proud to be part of a wonderful school that is set to ensure the future of girls’ education in the North East of England.

 My school years were spent at Mt Hermon School, Darjeeling, an American boarding school in the foothills of the Himalayas.
 I obtained my medical degree from Manipal University in India following which I completed my medical internship in both rural and hospital settings before moving to the UK.
 After two years in London and Cardiff I moved once more with my family to Manhattan, New York for a further two years before finally settling down in Newcastle.